 - Register your details on our online entry portal

-- Submit your entry (3x A3 boards in PDF format without trim lines or bleed, not to exceed 12MB in size) via the entry form by 31 August.
+- Submit your entry (3x A3 boards in PDF format 297 x 420 mm approximately - 11.7 x 16.5 in)., without trim lines or bleed, not to exceed 12MB in size) via the entry form.
 Please ensure you include your booking reference number on all communications.
 The AR will be printing all entry boards so you do not have to send physical boards to us.
 To view an example of previous years’ boards, please click here.